 The Pentagon’s latest annual report on the Chinese military lists several options for Beijing’s drive to annex Taiwan, including a blockade, invasion and large-scale missile attack.

-The report, made public last week, said the PLA is making steady progress in its 2027 goal of making a “strategic decisive victory” over Taiwan, “strategic counterbalance” against the United States in the nuclear and other strategic domains, and “strategic deterrence and control” against other regional countries.
+The report, made public last week, said the PLA is making steady progress toward its 2027 goal of achieving a “strategic decisive victory” over Taiwan, a “strategic counterbalance” against the United States in nuclear and other strategic domains, and “strategic deterrence and control” against other regional countries.

 “In other words, China expects to be able to fight and win a war on Taiwan by the end of 2027,” the report said.

-The Pentagon believes China is determined to coerce Taiwan into unifying with the mainland.
+The Pentagon said China is determined to coerce Taiwan into unifying with the mainland.

 “It does not merely seek to deter Taiwan from formally declaring its independence; instead, it seeks to apply near constant pressure on Taipei to reach meaningful but coerced progress toward unification on Beijing’s terms,” the report said.